Accessibility Statement

 introducing your new cat to your home

-Introducing your new cat to your home
+Introducing a new cat to your home

 Introducing a new cat to your household can be both exciting for you and stressful for your new cat as they step into unfamiliar territory.
 Ensuring the comfort and security of your new feline friend, as well as existing pets, is crucial to prevent stress and tension.